Pest inspection: Is it a requirement to get a mortgage?

 Evaluate any structural damage

-Next, the inspector evaluates any structural damage caused (or entered through) by pests.
+Next, the inspector evaluates any structural damage caused by pests.
 Common areas of attack include floorboards, baseboards, walls, and siding.
-If any structural damage is detected, it must be repaired after the pests are removed.
+If any structural damage is detected, it must be repaired after the pests are removed to ensure the home remains safe and secure.

 Provide a detailed pest report